quicwg/base-drafts/draft-ietf-quic-transport.md

 protection can be delegated to the cryptographic handshake protocol, avoiding redundant protection.
 If integrity protection is delegated to the cryptographic handshake, an integrity failure will result in immediate cryptographic handshake failure.
-If integrity protection is performed by the transport, the transport MUST abort the connection if the integrity check fails with a TBD error code.
+If integrity protection is performed by QUIC, QUIC MUST abort the connection if the integrity check fails with a QUIC_ADDRESS_VALIDATION_FAILURE error code.

 ## Connection Migration {#migration}